SoftUni-Internal/interactive-content/EN/07-Arrays/04-Reading-and-Printing-Array.md

 ```
 # Shorter: Reading Array from a Single Line

-We can read an array of integers using `java.util.Arrays;`, which is a `class` in Java that allows you to create and manipulating arrays.
+We can read an array of integers using `java.util.Arrays;`, which is a `class` in Java that allows you to create and manipulate arrays.

-We're going to learn about **classes** later in this course, but if you're qurios feel free to google it.
+We're going to learn about **classes** later in this course, but if you're curious feel free to google it.

 ```Java
 String inputLine = sc.nextLine();